 Review of the Album "Nation" by Brazilian Thrash Metal Band Sepultura

 Brazilian thrash and death metal band Sepultura came out with an average album called Against in 1998 which was their first album without lead vocalist Max Cavalera.
-Their 2001 studio album called Nation.
-You would think that after a decent opening song called Sepulnation the album would be a fine thrash and death metal album with the band showing that they could thrive creatively without Max.
+Their 2001 studio album is called Nation.
+You would think that after a decent opening song called "Sepulnation" the album would be a fine thrash and death metal album with the band showing that they could thrive creatively without Max.
 Nation is a decent album but clearly Sepultura was a better band with Max Cavalera’s guitar play and techniques.
+At least that’s what I thought at the time of this review.
 They would be forced to prove that they could carry on a good legacy and with Nation, they were able to hang in there and create a somewhat decent release.
-Now, we must discuss the cons of the album.

 The song Saga is another example of the lyrical themes of the album which are about war and politics.